johnjosephhorton/texscrap/README.md

 texscrap
 ========
-`texscrap` is a Python utility from turning snippets of LaTeX--either files (via `--file`) or equations (via `--equation`) into tightly bound stand-alone PDFs (and optionally, PNGs, via `--png` flag).
+`texscrap` is a Python utility from turning snippets of LaTeX--either files (via `--file`) or equations (via `--equation`)---into tightly bound stand-alone PDFs.
+Optionally, you can also create PNGs, via the `--png` flag.
 The resultant files are written the directory the script is called from.
-If you use the `--equation` option, a file `equation_<unix timestamp>.tex` is written into your directory.

-The primary use case is getting image files for inclusion in a presentation.
+The primary use case is creating image files for inclusion in a presentation or blog post.
 Even if you are using a Beamer class for presentations, it is often useful to include images of tables and equations rather than the actual TeX since the re-sizing options are more flexible.

-The actual LaTeX "wrapper" is in the directory `./templates` and can be easily modified with the pacakges you need.

 Dependencies
 ------------